African Institute of Maths Sciences

 In the first year of the statistics stream at AIMS, I collaborated with Professor Julia Mortera in teaching statistical inference.
 I was asked to act as an additional examiner of presentations by students on industrial placements.
 It is good to see applications to improving rubber tree agriculture and reducing queues in hospitals.

 Seth Adarkwah Yiadom was born and bred in Kumasi, Ghana.
 Seth is one of the determined and motivated African youths who believes in using statistical research to make the society a better place to live in.
 He had his basic school education in one of the remote areas in Kumasi-Ghana in 2009.
 Due to his hardwork, he gained admission into one of the top high schools in Kumasi.
 He gained a Bachelor of Science degree in Statistics at Kwame Nkrumah University of Science and Technology (KNUST), Ghana (2013-2017), and in 2017 he was awarded the overall best male Statistics student for the Provost Excellence award.
 He served as a Teaching Assistant in the department of Mathematics and Statistics, KNUST (September 2017-September 2018).
 In October 2018 – June 2019, he studied for a Masters’ degree in Mathematical Sciences at the African Institute for Mathematical Sciences (AIMS), Cameroon.
 He was an exceptionally talented student and was nominated as top student in all his statistics courses.
 He describes his experience at AIMS as second to none, in that AIMS has improved his communication and programming skills as well as exposing him to a lot of opportunities in life.
-Currently (2019-date), he is a Graduate Teaching Assistant, pursuing an M.Sc.
+Currently (since 2019), he is a Graduate Teaching Assistant, pursuing an M.Sc.
 Statistics at Northern Arizona University, USA.
 His aspiration in life is to become a worldwide known Statistician and researcher who can contribute in bridging the gap between academia and society through his research work.

 AIMS South Africa

-I spent December 2013 by the sea and mountains at Muizenberg, near Cape Town, teaching a course on analysis of life-time data at the AIMS.
-I also gave a talk on careers in statistics at the request the present academic director, Jeff Sanders, as the need for our discipline, and hence opportunities, in Africa is clear.
+I previously taught in 2008 and 2010 at Muizenberg, near Cape Town.
+I spent December 2013 by the sea and mountains again, teaching a course on analysis of life-time data at the AIMS.
 I led a relaxed walk up the mountain, having heard that in the previous block, a group had hiked over the mountains walked for 10 hours to reach Table Mountain.
 Going up was hot for me, in shorts and it's difficult to imagine hiking fully covered as the Muslim women do.
 My route included a stop at an excellent ice-cream shop.
 Maths is not the only topic: I was asked what I thought of Scottish independence!

 AIMS Ghana

-In January 2014, I taught probability and statistics at AIMS Ghana, which opened in 2012.
+In January 2014, I taught probability and statistics at AIMS Ghana, which opened in 2012 at |Biriwa.
 AIMS Ghana is also by the sea, but much else is different, including being in a small village rather than a cosmopolitan city.
 An experienced and enthusiastic cook provided African meals, with banku, fufu and about eight different kinds of porridge for breakfast.
 Some students kept to African ways, and ate with their fingers, others regarded the year as a chance to practice with knife and fork.
 Most of us ate on the balcony outside, which was pleasant once the breeze started, usually by about 11am.
 Overnight temperatures were 24C, and walking along the beach to a bar under coconut trees was a hot experience.

-There is little concern about crime in Ghana: the main building has four entrances which are not locked, and two relaxed security guards.
+There was little concern about crime in rural Ghana: the main building has four entrances which are not locked, and two relaxed security guards.
 Laptops are left on desks in offices - well, on desks.
 A balcony is not usually called an office!
 Electricity supplies are variable, so the computer laboratory has laptops rather than desktops.
 The general level of structural work is laid back.
 The students were again enthusiastic and diligent, as photos of groups working 8.30 on Friday evening show.
 A Zambian student told me that many of the staff who taught him were graduates of AIMS South Africa, a nice example of successful capacity building.

 I taught the first two weeks of the course again in September 2014, and the final 10 days were taken by one of my former PhD students, Mouna, who now works for Novartis.
 Mouna was allowed to have this time as part of her work, so Novartis effectively sponsored her teaching.
 It would be good if other companies are willing to contribute in this way.